adriangeerre/popgen.github.io/_docs/generic/mapping_reads.md

 To visualize the mapped reads against the reference genome, we need to do two things:

 	1. Load our reference genome and annotation.
-	2. Load our SAM file
+	2. Load our BAM file

 In order to do the first step, we need to go to _Genomes_ > _Load Genome from File_.
 Then, select the file _SARS-CoV-2-reference.fasta_ and load it.
 The upper part of the window should show the full genome with a value of 29 kb in the middle of the line.
 In the upper right corner we can modify the zoom.
 If you move the blue line to the maximum you would be able to see the nucleotides per position.
 To load the gene annotation we can go to _File_ > _Load from File_ and select the file _SARS-CoV-2-reference.gff3_.

-For the second step, we first need to create an index file to load the _SAM_ file.
-We will use the software _Samtools_.
-The _SAM_ input have to be a gzip compress file with _bgzip_.
-After compressed, we will create the index.

-{% highlight Bash %}
-bgzip SARS-CoV-2_exper-SRX9197062_sorted.sam
-samtools index SARS-CoV-2_exper-SRX9197062.sam.gz SARS-CoV-2_exper-SRX9197062_sorted.sam.bai
-bgzip -d SARS-CoV-2_exper-SRX9197062.sam.gz # Decompress to read in IGV
-{% endhighlight %}

-After running the three commands, we can load the files in _IGV_ to see the alignments.
-With _IGV_ started, go to _File_ > _Load from File_ and select _SARS-CoV-2_exper-SRX9197062_sorted.sam_.
-The wizard will tell you that the index file was not found and you can click _Go_ to create one.
-Click _Go_ and wait until finished and loaded, it may take several minutes.
-It will create a _.sai_ file that is the index for our _SAM_ file.
+For the second step, we already created the required index for the _BAM_ file using _samtools index_ (_SARS-CoV-2_exper-SRX9197062.bam.bai_).
+If we want to load a _SAM_ file we need to created a _.sai_ format file.
+Also, if we load it in _IGV_ it will ask to create a index file with a pop-up wizard.
+To load the files in _IGV_ to see the alignments.
+With _IGV_ started, go to _File_ > _Load from File_ and select _SARS-CoV-2_exper-SRX9197062.bam_.
+It may take 1-2 minutes to load.
 Once loaded you may be able to see something similar to the pictures.
 I said similar because the first picture shows the mapping of reads of the full genome with all the depth and coverage.
 The second picture shows the region to the left (position 3037 bp), which is marked in a red color and where we can find a variant (T instead of C).
+Also, I modify the appearance a bit, such as, the color of the coverage track.

 <a href="http://adriangeerre.github.io/popgen.github.io/analysis/mapping_reads/images/IGV_full.png">
 	<img src="http://adriangeerre.github.io/popgen.github.io/analysis/mapping_reads/images/IGV_full.png" alt="IGV full" style="width:100%">